android-ui-testing/Cookbook/docs/content/practices/network.md

   <br>_We still have `E2E`, but the environment can be significantly different from production.
 Also, regular redeployment
   can be a problem_
 * **Special stage server**
   <br>_Can be different with your production/development backend.
-Also pay your attention, that it requires an
+Also pay your, that it requires an
   additional effort from engineers to support it.
-It also is not 100% end to end, as it tests not real backend side._
+It also is not E2e, as it tests not a real backend side._

 ???+ warning
-    It doesn't matter which of the options above you choose: Internet connection always can be an issue.
+    It doesn't matter which of the options above you choose: Internet connection always can be an issue, because you cannot guarantee stability at any time.
-    <br>If you use UI testing as a part of pull request or release pipeline, it's better to avoid real network usage there, but just run them regular several times a day
+    <br>If you use UI testing as a part of pull request or release pipeline, it's better to avoid real network usage there, but just run them regularly several times a day

 ### Mock network (manually)